Miami Valley Christian Academy has persevered after a fire on its campus in May

 After MVCA's 2020 season was shortened because of the COVID-19 pandemic, Farmer wondered this spring if the fire would adversely impact this year, too.

-But, he said the challenge of moving forward past the fire and receiving the support from others has strengthened the team's resolve to represent the school in the best way possible.
+But, he said, the challenge of moving forward past the fire and receiving the support from others has strengthened the team's resolve to represent the school in the best way possible.

 "Our intensity is up.
 We're ready to play this year," Farmer said.
 "The past two years have been a little rocky, but it's a new year this year, and I think we're going to be able to just come back from what's happened.
 We've been blessed with new equipment and we couldn't be more thankful for that."